 9. Coconut Oil

-The clearest evidence of why saturated fats aren’t bad for us can be found in the studies on coconut oil — one of the most saturated fat dense foods that you can consume.
+The clearest evidence of why saturated fats aren’t bad for us can be found in the studies on coconut oil — one of the most saturated fat filled foods you can consume.

 What’s even more fascinating is that coconut oil was also found to help obese adults lose weight and belly fat.
 One study, in particular, found that supplementing the diet of obese men with 2 tablespoons (30 ml) of coconut oil per day lead to an average loss of 1 inch from their waistlines.

-One of the reasons for the health-promoting effects of coconut oil is that it contains medium-chain triglycerides (MCTs).
-Unlike long-chain fats that you’ll find in fatty meats and dairy, MCTs are taken up directly by the liver and converted into ketones or used as a rapid source of energy.
+One of the reasons behind these health-promoting effects is a fat found in coconut oil known as MCTs or medium-chain triglycerides.
+Unlike long-chain fats that you’ll find in fatty meats and dairy, MCTs are taken up directly by the liver and converted into ketones.

-For this reason, MCTs and coconut oil can help decrease calorie consumption, increase energy levels, and improve brain function.
+By increasing ketone levels, MCTs and coconut oil can help decrease calorie consumption, increase energy levels, and improve brain function.
 In fact, the MCTs in coconut oil can even improve the quality of life and cognitive function of people with Alzheimer’s disease, Parkinson’s disease, epilepsy, and other neurological disorders.
+To go the extra step, you can additionally use MCT Oil in its concentrated form.

 Recommended Keto Recipes That Use Coconut Oil: